Goal-Oriented Project Management

 Defined responsibilities

 Clear and consistent communication among team members is vital for managing multiple projects and ensuring everyone is aware of their responsibilities and deadlines.
-A lack of effective communication can lead to misunderstandings and duplicated efforts, resulting in missed deadlines and projects fail.
+A lack of effective communication can lead to misunderstandings and duplicated efforts, resulting in missed deadlines and projects failing.

 Acknowledgment of the issue